-Synopsis: Amends existing law to allow the Department of Developmental Disabilities to conduct or contract to conduct Individual Assessment Form (IAF) evaluations for individuals residing in intermediate care facilities (ICF).
+Synopsis: Amends existing law to allow the Department of Developmental Disabilities to conduct or contract to conduct Individual Assessment Form (IAF) evaluations for individuals residing in intermediate care facilities (ICF) for the first quarter of calendar year 2013.
 Currently R.C.
 5111.232 requires the assessments to be completed by the intermediate care facilities.
-Results from a statistically valid study, previously performed, by the department showed significant variation from facility to facility in how the assessments were scored verses scores the study team found.
 The amendment allows the department to use the results from these evaluations in the rate-setting methodology for intermediate care facilities beginning in state fiscal year 2014.
 The amendment is necessary to rebase the ICF/IID system to ensure uniformity of application and scoring, and to ensure that facility rates are established based on the resource needs of the residing individuals.

 5111.232 Case-mix scores for nursing facilities